FP-5 Flamingo

 The FP-5 "Flamingo" (Фламі́нго /uk/) is a Ukrainian ground-launched cruise missile developed by defence firm Fire Point.
 Revealed on 18 August 2025, the missile is fitted with a 1150 kg warhead and has a range of 3000 km.
-The missile, similar in appearance to the Milanion Group FP-5 cruise missile, is in serial production, targeting 210 units a month.
+The missile was in serial production in August 2025, targeting 210 units a month by the end of the year.

 Development

 Fire Point, a Ukrainian defence startup founded by a group of friends from non-military backgrounds—including construction, game design, and architecture—began development of the FP-5 "Flamingo" following the 2022 Russian full-scale invasion of Ukraine.
 The missile was first publicly revealed on 17 August 2025 by Associated Press photojournalist Efrem Lukatsky during a test launch at a hidden facility in southern Ukraine.
-In his address on 20 August 2025, President Volodymyr Zelenskyy announced that serial production had begun and described it as "the most successful missile we have".
+In his address on 20 August 2025, President of Ukraine Volodymyr Zelenskyy announced that serial production had begun and described it as "the most successful missile we have".
 The Associated Press reported that the nickname "Flamingo" originated when early production units of the missile had a pink colour due to an error at the factory, but this was denied by Fire Point's CTO.
 The Economist and Politico on the other hand reported that the name was chosen to highlight the role of women in senior positions at the company, with test prototypes being painted pink to support the name.

 Reporters and OSINT analysts have noted the striking similarity between the FP-5 Flamingo and the FP-5 missile advertised by defence industry startup Milanion Group at IDEX 2025 (a defence industry conference and expo), with the advertised capabilities, design and even the model number being identical.
 Milanion Group is a company registered in the United Kingdom, though media reports state it is based in the United Arab Emirates and did business in Ukraine prior to the Russian invasion.
-An analyst has described Fire Point as operating under Milanion's umbrella, using Milanions technology and connections to produce the FP-5 locally.
+An analyst has described Fire Point as operating under Milanion's umbrella, using Milanion's technology and connections to produce the FP-5 locally.
 The Economist assessed that the production process is partially conducted abroad, with Fire Point stating that over 90% of final assembly is done in Ukraine.

-According to Ukrinform, the weapon threatens 90% of Russia’s arms manufacturing capacities.
+According to Ukrinform, the weapon threatens 90% of Russia's arms manufacturing capacities.
 Possible target categories: